 - Cash Flow

 - Net Income

 - Operating Income

 - Revenues

+- Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA")

 - Whether the company met both quantitative and qualitative goals

 - Management's ethical conduct and adherence to our HEICO Family culture

 - Management's adherence to corporate policies

 - Management's efforts

 - Management's work ethic

 - Our reputation with various stakeholders

 - Difficulty in managing the business

 - Our historical performance

 - Whether failure to meet any goals was the result of completely external factors or management errors

-- Economic conditions
+- Economic and other external conditions

 - Acquisitions

-• Other considerations deemed important from time-to-time
+- Other considerations deemed important from time-to-time

-Given the Company's strong results in fiscal 2019 and the fact that we were able to observe the executives during that time and before that time, we believe that these items above were favorably impacted by the executives and this played a role in our compensation decisions.
+Given the Company's consistently strong results and the fact that we were able to observe the executives during that time and before that time, we believe that these items above were favorably impacted by the executives and this played a role in our compensation decisions.

 Because we want to encourage all of our executive officers to work together as a team and to discourage them from considering their contribution individually, we do not exclusively consider each executive officer's contribution to our performance or otherwise attempt to break out a value for it.
 We do not specifically analyze the relationship between compensation of our executive officers and other employees (which is sometimes referred to as "pay equity" analysis).
 We have "clawback" policies which require repayment of compensation as is required by law or regulation.
 Given that we have not had to restate results of which prior compensation decisions were made, our policies do not extend beyond those contained in laws or other regulations regarding compensation adjustment or recovery.
-In the event that such a situation does arise, the Committee will address it in accordance with applicable laws or regulations as it determines appropriate at that time.
-The Committee does not separately consider how much compensation amounts are realizable from prior compensation.
+In the event that such a situation does arise, the Committee believes it has adequate remedies and will address it in accordance with applicable laws or regulations as it determines appropriate at that time.
+The Committee does not separately consider how much compensation amounts are realizable from prior compensation; however, those are factors which the Committee views in the total mix of information when setting compensation.
 The Committee does, however, consider the impact that our accounting policies have on our overall performance in both cash utilization and accounting terms.

-While the Committee considers that our named executive officers hold and have held significant amounts of our stock, we do not require them to own a specific amount of our stock.
+While the Committee considers that our named executive officers hold and have held significant amounts of our stock for decades, we do not require them to own a specific amount of our stock.
 Our policies direct that members of HEICO's Board of Directors should purchase HEICO shares equivalent to approximately 63% of their annual Board of Directors retainer.
 Three of our named executive officers are members of our Board of Directors and all of them have followed that policy.
 The Committee views ownership of HEICO shares as a commitment to the Company and believes that it should be encouraged.

 The named executive officers who also serve on the Company's Board of Directors receive compensation for their services as Directors commensurate with the independent directors.
-We believe that this policy, which has been in place for approximately 30 years, is appropriate given the risks and efforts attendant with service on the Board of Directors.
+We believe that this policy, which has been in place for approximately 31 years, is appropriate given the risks and efforts attendant with service on the Board of Directors.